What is facet syndrome?

-When cartilage deteriorates on a facet joint’s articular surfaces, the joint can become inflamed.
+When cartilage deteriorates on a spinal facet joint’s articular surfaces, the joint can become inflamed.
 The nerves running to the joint capsule become irritated and painful, producing the deep aching sensation associated with many forms of arthritis.
-In addition, other parts of the body might experience referred pain that travels the length of an affected nerve root or the spinal cord.
-This referred pain is more likely to arise in the presence of bone spurs, also known as osteophytes.
-These bony protrusions grow along the edges of the facet joint in a response to inflammation, and they aren’t necessarily symptomatic by themselves.
-However, when the bone spurs make contact with or compress adjacent nerve roots, symptoms such as radiating pain, tingling, numbness or muscle weakness occur.
-Depending on their severity, these issues have the potential to make a negative impact on daily life.
+In addition, other parts of the body might experience radiating pain that travels the length of an affected nerve root or the spinal cord.
+This type of pain is often related to bone spurs, also known as osteophytes.
+These bony protrusions grow along the edges of the facet joint in response to inflammation and aren’t necessarily painful.
+However, when the bone spurs cause compression of a nearby nerve or the spinal cord, the following symptoms can occur:

 Treating facet syndrome

-When pain and other symptoms associated with facet syndrome affect day-to-day life, it’s important to consult a physician to discuss symptom management.
-Arthritis issues can usually be managed using a combination of pain medication, physical therapy, behavior modification, corticosteroid injections and other conservative treatment methods.
-If these methods fail to alleviate the symptoms, surgery may be recommended.
-Contact Laser Spine Institute to learn about the many benefits of our minimally invasive, outpatient procedures that are performed using innovative techniques.
-The orthopedic surgeons at Laser Spine Institute have helped tens of thousands of patients find relief from the many symptoms of facet syndrome.
+When pain and other symptoms associated with facet syndrome affect day-to-day life, it’s important to consult your doctor to discuss symptom management.
+Arthritis issues can often be managed using a combination of pain medication, physical therapy, lifestyle changes, corticosteroid injections and other conservative treatment methods.
+If these methods fail to relieve symptoms, surgery may be recommended.
+Contact Laser Spine Institute to learn about the many benefits of our minimally invasive outpatient procedures that are performed using muscle-sparing techniques.
+The orthopedic surgeons and neurosurgeons at Laser Spine Institute have helped more than 75,000 patients find relief from a range of spine conditions, including facet syndrome.